grafana/tempo/docs/tempo/website/metrics-generator/span_metrics.md

 Span metrics generate two metrics:
 * A counter that computes requests
-* A histogram that computes operation’s durations.
+* A histogram that tracks the distribution of durations of all requests

 Span metrics are of particular interest if your system is not monitored with metrics, but it has distributed tracing implemented.